Common Peace: Failed negotiations of 371 BC

-The common peace which was now proposed at the initiative of the Athenians, again saw critical innovation.
-The Athenian interpretation of autonomy prevailed and according to Xenophon, the Spartans committed to removing all their harmosts from cities of the peace.
+The Common Peace which was now proposed at the initiative of the Athenians again saw critical innovation.
+The Athenian interpretation of autonomy prevailed, and according to Xenophon, the Spartans committed to removing all their harmosts from cities of the peace.
 This was a difficult situation, since after 375 BC, only the cities in the Peloponnese (Sparta's chief area of influence) were relevant.
-Even more important for the continued development of idea of peace were rules which provided for all sides to demobilise their troops and fleets and which allowed the treaty partners to help one another in the event of an attack.
+Even more important for the continued development of the idea of peace were rules which provided for all sides to demobilise their troops and fleets and which allowed the treaty partners to help one another in the event of an attack.
 The final clause, which did not impose a duty to help, was included at Athenian request.
 They intended to use it later to maintain the possibility of holding the balance of power between the other two powers.

 Considered in isolation, this peace treaty could be taken as a skilled piece of Athenian diplomacy.
 But since it never actually came into effect, it can only be speculated whether it could have formed the basis of an enduring peace.
 After all, the treaty partners had taken account of the idea that sufficient force needed to be made available for use against potential treaty breakers in order to maintain the peace.
 In the Peace of Antalcidas, this had been accomplished by the threat of the Great King.
 In an agreement between free states, it had to be an agreement to oppose an attack on a treaty partner together.

 At the planned swearing of the treaty, however, a serious rift arose between Thebes and Sparta.
 The Theban envoys had initially sworn to the agreement in the name of their own city and allowed that name to be placed on the treaty.
 But the next day, they demanded that the name of Thebes be replaced with that of the Boeotian League, since they claimed to be entitled to represent it.
 The Spartans categorically rejected this, since in their view the Boeotian cities ought to be autonomous.
-The split led to war and only twenty days later, the Battle of Leuctra took place, which proved to be the first Spartan defeat in open battle and decisively altered the balance of power in Greece in Thebes' favour.
+The split led to war and only twenty days later, the Spartans lost the Battle of Leuctra, which proved to be the first Spartan defeat in open battle and decisively altered the balance of power in Greece in Thebes' favour.